Charles B. Stone III: Cold War

 Joining the Air Defense Command in February 1946, General Stone assumed command of the 2nd Air Force at Colorado Springs, Colorado.
 The following month he was named deputy commander and chief of staff (relieved of latter duty on September 1, 1947) of the Air Defense Command at Wright-Patterson Air Force Base, Ohio, on October 6, 1947, he became director of maintenance, supply and services, and in December 1950 was appointed assistant to the commander.

 The following month, General Stone moved to Air Force headquarters, Washington, D.C. as director of maintenance, supply & services in the Office of the Deputy Chief of Staff for Materiel.
 In April 1951, he was designated assistant for materiel program control to the Deputy Chief of Staff for Materiel.
 Named special assistant to the Deputy Chief of Staff, Comptroller in July 1951, later that month General Stone became deputy chief of staff, Comptroller, U.S. Air Force headquarters.

-Moving to Continental Air Command, Mitchel Air Force Base, New York, on December 15, 1955, General Stone became commander and on April 1, 1956 was assigned additional duty as senior Air Force member, Military Staff Committee, United Nations.
+Moving to Continental Air Command, Mitchel Air Force Base, New York, on December 15, 1955, General Stone became commander and on April 1, 1956, was assigned additional duty as senior Air Force member, Military Staff Committee, United Nations.
 On July 2, 1956, he also became chairman, U.S. delegate, United Nations Military Staff Committee.

-He retired on June 30, 1957 and died on May 17, 1992 in Tucson, Arizona.
+Stone retired on June 30, 1957, and died on May 17, 1992, in Tucson, Arizona.
+He was interred at the United States Air Force Academy Cemetery on May 22, 1992.